 Article 9 funds and Article 8 funds which include environmental objectives are required to disclose against the taxonomy.
-Article 7 funds can elect to disclose against the taxonomy, or provide a standard disclaimer.
+All other Article 8 funds and Article 7 funds can elect to disclose against the taxonomy, or provide a standard disclaimer.

 OTHER ISSUES